 Becks Beer – 1.2 (10/05/10)

-It is heard to believe that I have not reviewed this beer here on Tarn Aeluin!
+It is hard to believe that I have not reviewed this beer here on Tarn Aeluin!
 A fantastic A-IPA (American style IPA) with rich malt and crisp Centennial hop finish, this is a great beer on tap, in a bottle, or in a can.
 This last bit is where many good beers fall down, Two Hearted is just as good in a can as on tap.
 Slightly cloudy and golden in color, the head disappears to a whisper thin on top.
-The beer is smooth with a fine carbonation
+The beer is smooth with a fine carbonation.
+Bumped this a bit after having a 1/4 keg at HOB.
+Good stuff.

 Brahma Chopp Pilsner Lager – 2.6 (01/18/2017)